Uploading a File to Google Drive

 - A new window will open, showing you the files on your computer.
 Navigate to the file you want to move and click it.

-- Click Choose in the lower right corner, and the uploading process should begin.
+- Click the Upload box in the lower right corner, and the uploading process should begin.

 - Depending on the connection speed and the size of your file, it may take a few minutes for this process to finish.

 - The original file is unchanged on your computer.
 Google has made a copy in Google Drive.